sass/sass/proposal/package-importer.d.ts.md

 ### Node Algorithm for Resolving a `pkg:` URL

-This algorithm takes a URL with scheme `pkg:`, and an optional URL `previousURL`.
+This algorithm takes a URL with scheme `pkg:` named `url`, and an optional URL `previousURL`.
 It returns a canonical file path or null.

 - Let `fullPath` be `url`'s path.
 - Let `packageName` be the result of [resolving a package name] with `fullPath`,